Table of Contents

 Challenges facing small businesses

 A third key issue is the relative competitive recruitment and retention position of smaller companies, which are often less able to provide higher pay and richer benefits and market themselves as well as larger, better-known employers.
-Without the large, sophisticated, and technologically enabled employment branding and marketing capabilities, small business HR teams are handicapped to a certain extent.
-However, recent trends with GenZ college graduates offer hope with the findings that the last four graduating classes have increasingly applied to small employers, with 37% applying to companies with fewer than 250 employees, up from only 25% just three years prior.
-Furthermore, 33% prioritize finding a job near their family, and 32% near their hometowns.
+Without the large, sophisticated, and technologically enabled employment branding and marketing capabilities, small business HR teams are to some extent handicapped.
+However, recent trends among Gen Z college graduates offer hope: the last four graduating classes have increasingly applied to small employers, with 37% applying to companies with fewer than 250 employees, up from 25% just three years prior.
+Furthermore, 33% prioritize finding a job near their family, and 32% prioritize finding one near their hometowns.
 That is good news for small employers relying on a college hiring advantage from local and regional schools.

 Small business HR teams face challenges directly related to the organization’s objectives, priorities, and challenges.
 HR priorities should always be directly linked to achieving or overcoming barriers to business objectives.